KatanPanel/blueprints/README.md

 The above example demonstrates the following features of blueprints:
 * **Semantic Versioning**: Blueprints must follow the [semantic versioning standard](https://semver.org/).
-* **Remote Tracking**: Blueprints can be imported from remote sources so Katan users will not be limited to blueprints created from themselves.
+* **Remote Tracking**: Blueprints can be imported from remote sources so Katan users will not be limited to local blueprints.
+* **Variant**: A blueprint does not necessarily have to be from a game server, service blueprints can also be created eg for a database.

 ## Contributing